PIRATES OF THE CARIBBEAN: DEAD MANS CHEST

 For all that, Dead Man's Chest has a good-natured and eccentric charm.
 Where Dead Man's Chest works best is when Gore Verbinski is allowed to let the humour flourish the sequence with Johnny Depp escaping from the natives sacrificial fire and running about with a pole tied to his back looking like a gigantic fruit kebab; or the madcap sequence with various parties sword duelling around the top of a giant out-of-control rolling mill wheel.
 All the cast are up to scratch Johnny Depp gives another gauche comic performance; Orlando Bloom plays handsome and intent; Lee Arenberg and Mackenzie Crook have their roles embellished to become in effect the live-action equivalent of Disney talking animal sidekicks.
 It is only Keira Knightley, the lovely and spirited find that Pirates of the Caribbean brought to A-list status, who is relatively subdued and quiet.

-After several years silence, there was a further sequel with Pirates of the Caribbean: On Stranger Tides (2011) and the further announced Pirates of the Caribbean: Dead Men Tell No Tales (2017).
+After several years silence, there were two further sequels with Pirates of the Caribbean: On Stranger Tides (2011) and Pirates of the Caribbean: Dead Men Tell No Tales/Pirates of the Caribbean: Salazars Revenge (2017).
 Pirates of the Caribbean: Dead Man's Chest was parodied in Epic Movie (2007).

 (Nominee for Best Supporting Actor (Bill Nighy), Best Special Effects and Best Production Design at this sites Best of 2006 Awards).